-Students at the University currently receive valuable assistance on resumes and cover letters from University Career Services.
-There is no program, however, that focuses on finding internships and post-graduate jobs in areas like public service, law, finance, and other sectors where most Economics majors end up working.
-Funding a dedicated staff position for this purpose within the Department of Economics would match students with internships and post-graduate jobs.
-The objective would be to provide students with career support on par with what is available at other elite universities and professional schools.
-The cost of providing this service is anticipated to be $50,000 per year.
-Giving permanence to this through endowment requires $1.5 million.
+Support of the Economics Career Office (ECO) funds a dedicated staff position to assist students in their career development and planning within the Department of Economics, right here in Monroe Hall.
+The objective is to provide students with career support on par with what is available at other elite universities and professional schools.
+The cost of providing this service is anticipated to be $100,000 per year.
+Giving permanence to this through endowment requires $3 million.
 Naming will be afforded to a donor at this level.
-In order to hire a career services professional and ensure program continuity for the first three years, $150,000 in operating funding is required.
+In order to ensure program continuity for the next three years, $300,000 in operating funding is required.

 Student/Faculty Collaborative Research